VOID WHERE PROHIBITED. NO PURCHASE NECESSARY.

 TO REGISTER AND ENTER:

-Starting at 5:00 PM ET on December 20, 2012, a parent/legal guardian must visit www.youngscientistchallenge.com and follow the on-screen directions to complete the online Parental Consent Form ("Consent Form") and submit it so it is received, in accordance with the directions found in the form.
-Once a parent/guardian submits the Consent Form, a registration page will appear online as a separate window ("Registration Page"), and the parent/guardian must complete the information requested in the Registration Page prior to 8:00 PM ET on April 23, 2013, which includes without limitation, the student's full name, home address, home phone, email address, birth date, age, gender, school grade, parent/legal guardian's name and email address, school information and local media information.
+Starting at 5:00 PM ET on January 25, 2011, a parent/legal guardian must visit www.youngscientistchallenge.com and follow the on-screen directions to complete the online Parental Consent Form ("Consent Form") and submit it so it is received, in accordance with the directions found in the form.
+Once a parent/guardian submits the Consent Form, a registration page will appear on-line as a separate pop-up window ("Registration Page"), and the parent/guardian must complete the information requested in the Registration Page prior to 5:00 PM ET on April 15, 2011, which includes without limitation, the student's full name, home address, home phone, email address, birth date, age, gender, school grade, parent/legal guardian's name and email address, school information and local media information.
 Once a student's parent/guardian submits the Registration Page, the parent/guardian will be prompted to set up a username and password for the student.
 Username and password confirmation will be sent to both the student and his/her parent/guardian at the emails provided in the Registration Form.
 Once the parent/guardian completes this process, the student may use his/her username and password in order to submit his/her video as described below in Section 7.
-The video must be submitted no later than 8:00 PM ET on April 23, 2013.
+The video must be submitted no later than 5:00 PM ET on April 15, 2011.

-If the parent/legal guardian does not submit the Consent Form and the Registration Form by the applicable deadlines stated above, the student will not be able to enter the Contest.
+If the parent/legal guardian does not submit the Consent Form and the Registration Form by the applicable dates stated above, the student will not be able to enter the Contest.

-Entrants should identify an everyday problem related to the way we live, work, or play.
-The problem should directly impact them, their families, their communities, and/or the global population.
+Entrants should identify an everyday problem related to the way we move, the way we keep ourselves healthy, or the way we make a difference.
+The problem should directly impact them, their family, their community, or the global population.
 The idea must be a new innovation or solution, and cannot simply be a behavioral change or a new use for an existing product.

 The challenge is to create a one- to two- minute video that...

-Idea starters for each of the three video submission topics (how we live, work, or play) can be found online at www.youngscientistchallenge.com.
+Idea starters for each of the three video submission topics (the way we move, the way we keep ourselves healthy, or the way we make a difference) can be found online at www.youngscientistchallenge.com

 What the judges will be looking for: